Blog and Insights

 As a project manager, you can't escape the fact that you depend on others and have a lot of teamwork and interdependencies.
 This means it's not solely up to you to succeed.

-• If you need to know the hourly rate, every project member must track time (daily preferably.)
+• If you need to know the average cost price, every project member must track time (preferably daily).

 • If you want to budget in real-time or forecast, you need to do the budget quoting and planning upfront, and you need quality data about the project coming in real-time.